bhumukul-raj/ds-docker-project/v1.2/docs/GPU_OVERVIEW.md

 ## Overview

-The GPU version of our Data Science environment is optimized for deep learning and GPU-accelerated computing tasks.
-It provides a complete development environment with CUDA support, popular deep learning frameworks, and essential data science tools.
+The GPU version of our Data Science environment is designed for deep learning, computer vision, and other GPU-accelerated workflows.
+It provides a comprehensive environment with CUDA support and optimized GPU libraries.

 ## Image Details

 - **Base Image**: nvidia/cuda:11.8.0-cudnn8-runtime-ubuntu22.04
-- **Image Name**: ds-workspace-gpu
+- **Image Name**: bhumukulrajds/ds-workspace-gpu
 - **Version**: 1.2
 - **Python Version**: 3.9
 - **CUDA Version**: 11.8